 Training for children and teens on how to recognize signs, especially in social media, of an individual who may be a threat to them self or others and say something to a trusted adult to get them help.

-SIGN-UP TO BRING SHP CERTIFIED SAY SOMETHING TRAINERS TO YOUR COMMUNITY, OR DOWNLOAD OUR SELF-LEAD CURRICULUM: SIGN UP
+SIGN-UP TO BRING THE SAY SOMETHING PROGRAM TO YOUR COMMUNITY, OR DOWNLOAD OUR SELF-LEAD CURRICULUM: SIGN UP

 WHAT IS THE PROBLEM

 Over the last 25 years, research has revealed that in 7 out of 10 acts of gun violence, a friend(s) were told that an act of violence would be committed or may take place.
 In one study, it was reported that in 4 out of 5 school shootings, the attacker had told people of his plans ahead of time.

 The problem is that no one is taking action with this information to stop the act of violence before it starts.
 Imagine if one of those people took action.
 How many tragedies could be prevented?
 How many lives would be saved?

 Say Something is an education and awareness program that provides tools and practices to:

 - Recognize the signs & signals of a potential threat – especially in social media